Vietnam.vn - Nền tảng quảng bá Việt Nam

 Do you remember the first moment you set foot on the golf course?
 What brought that young girl to the job of a caddie?

 At the age of 18, I failed the university entrance exam.
 My family was in financial difficulty, so I told myself that I had to quickly find a job to help my parents and at least take care of myself.
-One day, by chance, I read a notice recruiting caddies at Dong Mo golf course.
+One day, I happened to read a notice recruiting caddies at Dong Mo golf course.
 At that time, golf was still very new in Vietnam, and almost no one knew what a caddie was.

 ed08e247-96e0-41eb-a66d-c31148914899-77003-000024059863b55b.jpg